U1timateJ7/Curios/README.md

 ## Overview

 Curios is a flexible and expandable accessory/equipment API for users and developers.
 The purpose is to provide functionality for developers to add extra accessory/equipment slots in a convenient and compatible manner, as well as to give users the ability to configure these slots to their preferences.
 By default, Curios does not add any content except for an inventory GUI.
-There are no slots and only two items, the latter only being available through the Creative menu and primarily serving as examples for developers to use when coding their own integration.
+There are no slots and only two items, the latter only being available through the Creative menu and primarily serving as examples for developers to use when coding their own integration.<br>

+This version is maintained and used by U1timateJ7 for use in his own mods.
+Original created by C4 of Illusive Soulworks

 ## Features